China to give banks more cash to lend to farmers, small business

-BEIJING China's central bank will increase its relending quota by 50 billion yuan (5 billion pounds) this year, stepping up efforts to give targeted support to parts of the economy it sees as lagging.
+BEIJING China's central bank will increase its relending quota by 50 billion yuan ($8.1 billion) this year, stepping up efforts to give targeted support to parts of the economy it sees as lagging.

 The People's Bank of China (PBOC) lends funds to banks at low rates that they must lend on to customers that meet certain criteria.
 The fresh quotas will be directed toward agriculture and lending to small businesses, the central bank said.